rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Installation

-    Copy sgx_agent.tar sgx_agent.sha2 and agent_untar.sh to SGX Compute node
+    Copy sgx_agent.tar sgx_agent.sha2 and agent_untar.sh to a directory on SGX Compute node ./agent_untar.sh
-    ./agent_untar.sh
-    Update the IP address for the services mentioned in agent.conf ./deploy_sgx_agent.sh
+    Update the IP address for all the services mentioned in agent.conf ./deploy_sgx_agent.sh

 ##  Installing the SQVS